-The “Load Distribution Area” represents the most general method to apply loads on beam elements by creating a structural area with particular properties to distribute free loads.
+The “Load Distribution Area” represents the most general method to apply free loads on a beam grid.

-Based on a defined influence area a routine calculates the forces and bending moments of the related support lines and beam elements.
+Based on a defined influence area (Load Distribution Area) the software calculates the forces and bending moments of the related support lines and beam elements.
 Those results are saved in the database permanently.

 By applying a load to the “Load Distribution Area” the program performs the following steps:

 - Converting the applied load dependent on the load distribution area mesh into nodal loads.

 - Converting the nodal loads into support and beam loads.